lvllc904/promethea-network-state/ROADMAP.md

     - [ ] **RWA Tokenization:** Develop contracts for fractional ownership of Real-World Assets.

 2.  **Web3 Integration (Frontend):**
-    - [ ] Integrate a wallet connection library (e.g., RainbowKit, Wagmi) to manage user wallets.
-    - [ ] Replace Firebase Auth with wallet-based authentication (Sign-In with Ethereum).
+    - [ ] Replace the Phase 1 "Authenticator App" concept with true wallet-based authentication (Sign-In with Ethereum).
+DepthOS will become the primary wallet.
-    - [ ] Refactor UI components to interact with the new smart contracts instead of Firestore for core operations (voting, creating proposals, viewing token balances).
+    - [ ] Refactor UI components to interact with the new smart contracts instead of the Firebase Ledger for core operations (voting, creating proposals, viewing token balances).

 3.  **Decentralized Storage (IPFS):**
-    - [ ] Migrate proposal descriptions, RWA documentation, and other large metadata from Firestore to IPFS.
+    - [ ] Migrate proposal descriptions, RWA documentation, and other large metadata from the Firebase Ledger to IPFS.
     - [ ] Store only the IPFS content hash (CID) in the smart contracts or remaining Firestore documents.
     - [ ] Set up a pinning service (e.g., Pinata) to ensure data availability.